Symptoms Of A Bad Engine Immobilizer

 5. If the codes all match, the immobilizer allows current to the starting and running systems.

-This type of system is known as Challenge-Response.
+This kind of system is known as Challenge-Response.

-Older immobilizers worked differently.
-For example, some had a “pill”-type transponder in the key, energized by a coil around the ignition switch.
+Older immobilizers operated differently.
+For example, some had a “pill”-type transponder in the key, activated by a coil around the ignition switch.

-Less modern versions might only prevent the fuel injection and ignition systems from working, allowing the engine to crank but preventing it from starting.
+Less contemporary versions might only prevent the fuel injection and ignition systems from working, allowing the engine to crank but preventing it from starting.

 Bad Ignition Immobilizer Symptoms